volumio/volumio-plugins-sources/fusion/readme.md

 ### 4. Last changes

+September 22th 2022 v1.0.23

+- Delay settings are saved in preset

 September 16th 2022 v1.0.22

-- Fix for distoreded sound when preset is used
+- Fix for distorded sound when preset is used

 September 13th 2022 v1.0.21